IdhamHabibie/Bearing_Analysis/README.md

 To evaluate the results from the DB-SCAN, I am using the Statistical Approach to identify the anomaly detection.
 Based on paper as follows, the closest *mean* and *2 * standard dev*.
 Therefore, we able to trace the normal behaviour of the dataset with following formula :

                                           Mean - 2 * Std <X < Mean + 2 * Std

+## Results
+By evaluating the DB-SCAN method, there are several parameters are used to test this, which are Accuracy, Precision, Recall, and F1 Score.
+Of course, Accuracy, which is based on the calculation of **True Negative** and **True Positive**, seems to be implementable to be used.
+However, by considering the fact of how many Normal behavior here is actually the one who got anomalies, and should be taken out in this measurement.
+This is where Precision and Recall are needed for this calculation.
+Here are the description of the parameter calculation as follows :

+The results obtained after testing the Evaluation Standard of Statistical Approach with the DBSCAN is as follows :
+- Accuracy : 98.9%
+- Precision : 99.4%
+- Recall : 85.2%
+- F1 Score : 91.1%